jeffijoe/awilix/README.md

 ```

 **IMPORTANT!** If a singleton is resolved, and it depends on a scoped or
-transient registration, those will remain in the singleton for it's lifetime!
+transient registration, those will remain in the singleton for its lifetime!
+Similarly, if a scoped module is resolved, and it depends on a transient
+registration, that remains in the scoped module for its lifetime.
+In the example above, if `messageService` was a singleton, it would be cached
+in the root container, and would always have the `currentUser` from the first
+request.
+Modules should generally not have a longer lifetime than their
+dependencies, as this can cause issues of stale data.

+If you want a mismatched configuration like the above to error, set
+`errorOnShorterLivedDependencies` in the container options.

 ```js
 const makePrintTime = ({ time }) => () => {